 But what they (the walking wounded) ARE functionally able to do is to learn to spot the symptoms of abuse in themselves as well as others.
 By observing rather than reacting all the time or allowing their subconscious to steamroller their conscious desire to establish and maintain healthy long-term relationships, people who are inadvertent products of their toxic parent’s destructive choices are effectively able to learn how to cope.

 The more abandoned kids read and learn about the complex side effects of toxic parenting, the more likely they are to be able to realize when they themselves are in downward spiral thinking or habit patterns.
 Educating themselves is key to being functionally able to make better decisions and choices that will impact themselves and all the people who are close to them (or ever will be) in this particular incarnation of life.

-By learning how abandonment issues affect human psychology and becoming mindful about internal emotions as well as being willing to reflect on thought processes from an observational standpoint, any mature child, teen, young adult, or full grow adult can learn to manage their social and emotional anxiety related to abandonment issues.
+By learning how abandonment issues affect human psychology and becoming mindful about internal emotions as well as being willing to reflect on thought processes from an observational standpoint, any mature child, teen, young adult, or full-grown adult can learn to manage their social and emotional anxiety related to abandonment issues.

 It just takes a willingness to self-educate first — followed by a desire to resist the urge to “let things go” in favor of the NLP reframe LET IT BE.

 By honoring what actually happened (rather than striving to forgive, minimize, or ignore), the human mind can let itself GRIEVE.
 And grieving the loss of innocence, the loss of emotional and physical SAFETY, the loss of comprehensive social support, as well as the forced [arguably undesirable] change in PERSONAL SOCIAL STATUS is what actually is most likely to have a positive benefit to an abandoned PERSON’s life.

 You see, that’s the rub right there.
 No matter what age you are or who abandoned you, they abandoned a person.